flokleiser/nextjs-flo/To-Do.md

     - [x] Figure out how how to make it functional
         - [x] index.js file with all pages + keywords listed

-        - [ ] Overlay with search results, similar to command pallette
+        - [ ] One big card, like command pallette
     -
     - [ ] Maybe new page with results?